ember-template-lint/ember-template-lint/README.md

 ### Sharing configs

 It is possible to share a config (`extends`) or plugin (custom rules) across projects.
 See [ember-template-lint-plugin-peopleconnect](https://github.com/peopleconnectus/ember-template-lint-plugin-peopleconnect) for an example.

+## Defining your own rules

+You can define and use your own custom rules using the plugin system.
+See [plugin documentation](docs/plugins.md) for more details.

 ## Semantic Versioning Policy